miklevin/MikeLev.in/_posts/2024-12-31-fasthtml-htmx-unix-pipes.md

 Unix pipe philosophy are these side effect visualizers that we layer in and potentially re-use on different cards.
 And this is the reason you broke it out, clearly labeled it and moved it to the bottom but still inside the class.
-Again, don't just enthusiastically agree, but rather school me please!0
+Again, don't just enthusiastically agree, but rather school me please!

+---

+## o1 Pro Helps Me In Stitching

 **o1 Pro**: First, regarding that `local_dir = Path("downloads/link-graph")` line: yes, it only appeared in a partially truncated snippet right at the end of that response to maintain a tidy close—because the assistant ran out of space to provide the full code.
 It was not a deliberate or final line to keep.
 The more complete line is: